TERMS & CONDITIONS

 Additionally, as you browse paulcoghlin.com, the website collects information about the individual web pages that you view on the site; what websites or search terms referred you to our site; and information about how you interact with the site.
 We refer to this automatically-collected information as “Device Information.”

-We may also ask for your name and contact information including your email address, postal address and telephone number, if you choose to purchase one of our photographic prints.
+We may also ask for your name and contact information including your email address, postal address and telephone number, if you choose to purchase one of our photographic prints directly from us.

 How do we collect this information?